 Come.
 Let the people of India open their hearts to you…

 CLASSICAL INDIA WITH ROYAL RAJASTHAN

 DELHI – VARANSI – KHAJURAHO – AGRA – JAIPUR – MANDAWA –NAGAUR- JAISALMER – JODHPUR – UDAIPUR –DELHI

-You will arrive in the night at New Delhi’s International Airport by AC 70 (YYZ-DEL) at 2140 hrs.
-Following customs, immigration formalities and baggage collection, a Tamarind Global representative will meet you as you EXIT the ARRIVALS TERMINAL building after which you would be transferred to your hotel.
+You will arrive at New Delhi’s International Airport.
+Following customs, immigration formalities and baggage collection, a representative will meet you as you EXIT the ARRIVALS TERMINAL building after which you would be transferred to your hotel.

 India’s capital and a major gateway to the country, contemporary Delhi is a bustling metropolis, which successfully combines in its folds – the ancient with the modern.
 Amidst the fast spiraling skyscrapers the remnants of a bygone time in the form of its many monuments stand as silent reminders to the region’s ancient legacy.
 The first impressions for any visitor traveling in from the airport are of a specious, garden city, tree-lined with a number of beautiful parks.